slatedb/slatedb/docs/0001-manifest.md

 On startup, a writer client must increment `writer_epoch`.

-1. Read `manifest/current` to find the current manifest.
+1. List `manifest` to find the manifest with the largest ID.
-2. Read the current manifest (e.g. `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest`).
+2. Read the current manifest (e.g. `manifest/00000000000000000002.manifest`).
-3. Increment the `writer_epoch` in the manifest.
+3. Increment the `writer_epoch` in the current manifest in memory.
-4. Write a new manifest with the updated `writer_epoch`.
+4. Write the manifest with the updated `writer_epoch` (e.g. `manifest/00000000000000000003.manifest`).

-5. Update `manifest/current` to point to the new manifest.
+_NOTE: This is the same process described in the _Manifest Updates_ section above._

 The writer client must then fence all older clients.
 This is done by writing an empty SST to the next SST ID in the WAL.